The Double Refuge ☯️ Herr Jung

 On the Couch

-Dreams - Poets & Psychiatrists - Mad Gambits - Heal Thyself
+Dreams & Literature - Poets & Psychiatrists - Mad Gambits - Heal Thyself - Free Rein

-There are at least three reasons why I think it’s helpful to see dreams in terms of drama:
+There are at least three reasons why I think it’s helpful to see dreams in the way that literary critics see literature — that is, with a high level of detachment:

 1. We don’t have control over our own dreams.
-It’s as if a director were controlling the action and dialogue, and we’re merely players acting out the script or spectators watching the show;
+It’s as if a director were controlling the action and dialogue, and we’re both players acting out the script and spectators watching the show.

-2. The events in dreams are sometimes so disturbing that we don’t want to identity too closely with the actions or characters; it’s better to take a more distanced view, like the spectator of a drama;
+2. The events in dreams are sometimes so disturbing that we don’t want to identity too closely with the actions or characters.
+In such cases, it’s better to take a more distanced view, like that of a spectator or critic.

-3. At a remove from the scenarios, spectators can appreciate and interpret them; they can see how they fit together, and how they might apply to their lives.
+3. At a remove from the scenarios, spectators and critics can appreciate and interpret them; they can see how they fit together, and how they might apply to their lives.

-On the following pages I’ll also suggest that open refugees are well-suited to seeing dreams in this light.
-I’ll employ a modified version of Jungian analysis, a version in which we can see dreams as dramatic scenarios with a limited number of key characters.
-I’ll also suggest that my pared-down version of Jung (with fewer scary characters) may be useful in approaching dreams that are particularly disturbing or harrowing.
+I’ll also suggest that open refugees are well-suited to seeing dreams in this light.
+In explaining this, I’ll use a modified version of Jungian analysis, a version in which we see dreams as dramatic scenarios with a limited number of positive characters (Knight, Friend, Fairy, and Gatekeeper) and with the clear positive outcomes that we find in traditional theology (based on the basic concepts of prayer and grace).
+I’m hoping that my pared-down version of Jung — with four characters and positive theology, rather than multiple archetypes and slippery occultism — may be useful in approaching dreams that are particularly disturbing or harrowing.

 Poets & Psychiatrists